Skip to content

 It is one thing to learn important skills in a classroom; it’s quite another to experience them firsthand.
 Whether you want to learn how nonprofits work with government to implement policy, or how to address agricultural challenges in rural communities, practical application of skills will not only increase your understanding of your field, but will give you the knowledge and experience required to advance your career.

 At Cornell University, we believe in the power of hands-on learning, which is why we offer a variety of ways to enhance your Master of Public Administration (MPA) degree through tangible, real-world experiences.
-Keep reading to discover the opportunities offered through the Cornell Institute for Public Affairs (CIPA), learn how hands-on learning can bolster your competitiveness on the job market, and hear stories from current CIPA students who are preparing themselves for thriving careers through experiential learning.
+Keep reading to discover the opportunities offered through the Cornell Jeb E. Brooks School of Public Policy, learn how hands-on learning can bolster your competitiveness on the job market, and hear stories from current MPA students who are preparing themselves for thriving careers through experiential learning.

 Understanding the Value of Experiential Learning